Don't Let Your Dreams Get Washed Away!

 If you think your home is at risk, you might want to consider contacting your local agent.
 Also, you can check out special flood insurance maps published by FEMA (the Federal Emergency Management Agency).
 These maps (which indicate a community’s flood hazard areas and the associated degree of risk) are usually kept on file at your local town hall or county building and are available for your review.

 How can I get flood insurance?

-About 85 private insurance companies participate in selling and servicing the National Flood Insurance Program for the federal government.
+About 85 private insurance companies sell and service the National Flood Insurance Program for the federal government.
 LoPriore Insurance offers some of these companies through our extensive portfolio and can provide you with all the necessary information.

-Flood insurance is catastrophic insurance, which means there are limits on how much insurance will be provided.
+Flood insurance is catastrophic insurance, and there are limits on how much claim payout will be provided.
 For example, residential buildings can only receive up to $250,000 in coverage, non-residential buildings only $500,000.
 Contents within the home are also limited up to $100,000 for residential ($500,000 for non-residential) locations.

 Direct physical losses by flood are covered.
 Also covered are losses resulting from flood-related erosion caused by excessive waters accompanied by a severe storm, flash flood, abnormal tidal surge, or the like, which result in flooding.
 Damages due to mudflows, if caused by flooding, are also covered.
 Coverage is provided for flood damage to the building itself.
 This includes foundation elements, as well as posts, pilings, piers, or other support systems for elevated buildings.